impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 We have the `bash` shebang and "Usage" comments.

-Then we have an `if` conditional, which checks whether the command’s first argument starts with "-F".
+Then we have an `if` conditional, which checks whether the command's first argument starts with "-F".
 If it does, then we create a variable named "sep".
-Not sure what "sep" refers to; the command we’re currently examining appears to be strictly utilitarian in nature (it’s only called from within one specific test file), so it’s not meant for public consumption and therefore the core team probably felt like they could skimp on readability a bit, since it’s just for their own use.
-I’ve done that before as well; they probably didn’t expect someone to read every last file the way I’m doing.
+Not sure what "sep" refers to; the command we're currently examining appears to be strictly utilitarian in nature (it's only called from within one specific test file), so it's not meant for public consumption and therefore the core team probably felt like they could skimp on readability a bit, since it's just for their own use.
+I've done that before as well; they probably didn't expect someone to read every last file the way I'm doing.

 At any rate, what are we storing in "sep"?
 The `bash` syntax is: